alexa-samples/skill-sample-nodejs-fact-in-skill-purchases/README.md

 	```bash
 	$ npm update
 	```
+1. **Navigate** back to the root project directory.

+	```bash
+	$ cd ../..
+	```

 ### Creating In-Skill Products

 There are ASK CLI commands for creating your in-skill purchases.
 This guide will walk you through creating three different one-time purchases (entitlements), as well as a subscription.
 Our sample code is expecting these to be created as described, so make sure to follow along carefully.

-1. **Navigate** back to the root project directory.

-	```bash
-	$ cd ../..
-	```

-2. **Create** your first in-skill product.
+1. **Create** your first in-skill product.
+You should be in the project's root directory.

 	```bash
 	$ ask add isp